 Folkuniversitetet also offers a "Summer Swedish" course program in Uppsala.

-Grow Internationals offers online private Swedish language lessons (one-on-one or two-on-one) with teachers who have experience teaching expats and foreign professionals.
+Grow Internationals offers a mixture of in-person and online Swedish language lessons (one-on-one or group) with teachers who have experience teaching expats and foreign professionals.

 Swedish for academics